Withdraw from Classes

 Withdrawal From Classes

-Withdrawal means you are discontinuing all of your coursework for the semester/term at Ozarks Technical Community College.
+Withdrawal means you are discontinuing all coursework for the semester/term at Ozarks Technical Community College.
 Please consult the OTC refund policy for details regarding your financial obligations to the College.
-Students wishing to withdraw from all college courses must complete and have processed an official withdrawal form by Student Services by the published deadline.
+Students wanting to withdraw from all college courses must complete the official withdrawal form below and submit the completed form to Student Services by the published deadline.
 If a student does not attend classes and does not complete and process the withdrawal form, the student may be administratively withdrawn or will receive failing grades for the semester/term of enrollment.
 Additionally, the student may be liable for all/any account balance at OTC.

 E-mail: Scan and e-mail the document to firstname.lastname@example.org from your student OTC e-mail account.